eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 ```

 And similar to the `Entity`, the `StatefulEntity`'s Builder would also have a new method that sets the last update.
 By
-default, `updatedAt` would be initialized with `createAt`.
+default, `updatedAt` would be initialized with `createdAt`.

 _Note: the `StatefulEntity` class already has a `Clock` that can be moved up to the `Entity` and be re-used for this
 purpose._

 ### Mutating objects

-The `createAt` field would always be initialized during object creation.
+The `createdAt` field would always be initialized during object creation.
 The `updatedAt` timestamp would be
 updated by the _manipulating class_.
 That means, whichever class manipulates the `StatefulEntity` is also responsible
 for updating the `updatedAt` field.
 These are: